fast-af/developer-portal-starter/developer-portal/excluded-docs/fast-login-install.md

 ![View the “Coming Soon” page](images/fast-login/coming-soon-page.png)

-### Extract the App ID
+### Extract the Fast App ID

-The result you’ll need to save for the next step is the app id.
+The result you’ll need to save for the next step is the Fast App ID.

 <embed src="/reusables/for-developers/_fast_app_id.md" />